Tier List - Twisted Treeline 3v3

 My Facebook Page - For more information about me, and my current thoughts on the map.

-My LoL Pro Guide - An all-inclusive Twisted Treeline Guide (waiting to update until the start of S4, information still applies though).
+My LoL Pro Guide - An all-inclusive Twisted Treeline Guide.

 Top Tier - Best champs on the map.
 Pick or ban if possible.